'Intoxicated driver' grazes tree, hits 2 houses, parked vehicle in Cumberland County

-Officials say the driver was thrown out of her car and hit the back door of a house.
+The mother and son who were in the home said the driver was violently thrown from the car and hit the house.

+Stephen Music said he had just walked back into the house Wednesday night when he heard a crashing sound.
+Then, the power went out.

+"All of a sudden I heard this 'blam' and then the power went out and then it was about a four or so seconds later and then there was another 'blam,'" he said.

+Music said that officers at the scene told him sh was going more than 100 mph.

+Firefighters told them that the house is currently not suitable for living.
+They plan on staying with friends nearby for now.

-The female driver was transported to the hospital.
+The driver was transported to the hospital.
 Authorities have not released an update on her condition.

 'Intoxicated driver' grazes tree, hits 2 houses, parked vehicle in Cumberland County